 Marine Corporal Dustin Libby was killed in action on December 6, 2006.
 This event is to dedicated to carrying on Dustin's legacy.

 The Cpl.
-Dustin Libby Memorial Challenge will be held on Sunday June 28, 2020 starting at the Mapleton Elementary School.
-We are pleased to be a part of the Mapleton Daze Festivities!
+Dustin Libby Memorial Challenge will be held on Saturday, September 12, 2020 starting at the Mapleton Elementary School.

 The Cpl.
 Dustin Libby Memorial Challenge features a Kids 1 Mile Fun Run, 5K Run/Walk, and 10K Run on farm field and tarred roads.
 At the families request, all proceeds will go to the Mapleton Recreation Department.
 We would be honored to have you participate and celebrate our Home Town Hero.
 The first 100 participants are guaranteed an event shirt!